Governed Agent Trust Environment

 - GATE Framework, Executive Summary

 GATE is intended for adoption.
 The companion repositories provide schemas, policy templates, matrices, and runbooks that architects can use to model and map implementations in real cloud environments.
+This page reflects v1.3 (June 2026).

 Related Reading